sunfounder/r4-basic-kit/docs/source/projects/photo_resistor_uno.rst

 **Step 4:** Upload the sketch to the board.

-Now, shine some light on the photo resistor, and you will see several LEDs light up.
+Now, shine some light on the photoresistor, and you will see several LEDs light up.
 Shine more light and you will see more LEDs light up.
 When you place it in a dark environment, all the LEDs will go out.